-The wing vertical drag can be fixed, specified as a drag area $(D/q)V$; or scaled, specified as a drag coefficient C{DV} based on the wing area; or calculated from an airfoil section drag coefficient (for -90 deg angle-of-attack) and the wing area immersed in the rotor wake (including changes in wing area due to flap and flaperon deflection).
+The wing vertical drag can be fixed, specified as a drag area $(D/q)V$ ; or scaled, specified as a drag coefficient $C{DV}$ based on the wing area; or calculated from an airfoil section drag coefficient (for -90 deg angle-of-attack) and the wing area immersed in the rotor wake (including changes in wing area due to flap and flaperon deflection).

 The wing lift, pitch moment, and roll moment are defined in scaled form (coefficients).
 From the control surface deflection and geometry, the lift coefficient, maximum lift angle, moment coefficient, and drag coefficient increments are evaluated.
-These increments are the sum of contributions from flap and flaperon deflection, hence weighted by the control surface area.
-The drag coefficient increment includes the contribution from aileron deflection.

 The wing lift is defined in terms of lift curve slope and maximum lift coefficient.
-The three-dimensional lift curve slope is input directly or calculated from the two-dimensional lift curve slope and the wing aspect ratio.
+The threedimensional lift curve slope is input directly or calculated from the two-dimensional lift curve slope and the wing aspect ratio.